Eastern Ganga dynasty: The Imperial Gangas

-Narasimhadeva I, the son of Anangabhima, invaded southern Bengal in 1243, defeated its Muslim ruler of the Delhi Sultanate, captured the capital (Gauda), and built the Sun Temple at Konark to commemorate his victory.
+Narasimhadeva I, the son of Anangabhima, was one of the most powerful kings of Ganga dynasty he believed in aggressive invasions, he captured Lakhnor and ended the Muslim rule in Radha, Narasimhadeva I advanced to Varendra as far as Lakhnawati in 1245.
+He sieged the capital city but the siege was short lived as the Bengal Sultan requested reinforcements from the Delhi Sultanate.
+He built The Sun Temple at Konark to commemorate his victory.
 Narasimhadeva I was also the first king to use the title of "Gajapati" or "Lord of war elephants" or "King with an army of elephants" among the Odishan kings in the 1246 CE inscription at the Kapilash Temple.

 With the death of Narasimha in 1264, the Eastern Gangas began to decline; the sultan of Delhi, Firuz Shah Tughlaq, invaded Odisha between 1353 and 1358, and levied tribute on the Ganga king.
 The Musunuri Nayaks defeated the Odishan powers in 1356.
 Narasimha IV, the last known king of the Eastern Ganga dynasty, ruled until 1425.
 The "mad king," Bhanudeva IV, who succeeded him, left no inscriptions; his minister Kapilendra usurped the throne and founded the Suryavamsha dynasty in 1434–35.